SAP Identity Management Solutions

 Fulfillment of Reporting Requirements

-Auditors require evidence that “who has access to what”, IdM provide that evidence with its built-in reporting and analytics capabilities that provide real-time visibility into access rights across the identity landscape.
-Administrators can generate reports showing who approved of a specific role, when it was assigned to an identity and why, making the audit season less painful.
+Auditors require evidence that “who has access to what”.
+IdM provides that evidence through its built-in reporting and analytics, which provide real-time visibility into access rights across the identity landscape.
+Administrators can generate reports showing who approved a specific role, when it was assigned to an identity, and why, making the audit season less painful.

 Cost Reduction

-Identity lifecycle automation directly improves operational efficiency and project cost, while the initial setup requires investment, the long-term return of investment is worth the effort.
+Identity lifecycle automation directly improves operational efficiency and project costs.
+While the initial setup requires investment, the long-term return on investment makes the effort worthwhile.

 Reduced Project Duration

 During new system implementation or migrations, automated processes such as bulk user creation and provisioning can bring down project duration.
-Rather than starting from scratch, reusable workflow templates and approval processes reduce configuration time.
-IdM ability to handle both SAP and non-SAP applications eliminates the need for multiple identity management solutions.
+Rather than starting from nothing, reusable workflow templates and approval processes reduce configuration time.
+IdM’s ability to handle both SAP and non-SAP applications eliminates the need for multiple identity management solutions.

 Consistent IdM Operation

-Standardized identity management process across all connected systems and applications reduce training cost, improve operational efficiency and cost.
-A unified platform means single set of skills for administrators rather than expertise in multiple tools.
-Lower complexity leads to fewer support tickets, less downtime and more predictable IT budget.
+Standardized identity management across all connected systems and applications reduces training costs and improves operational efficiency.
+A unified platform means a single set of skills for administrators rather than expertise in multiple tools.
+Lower complexity leads to fewer support tickets, less downtime, and a more predictable IT budget.

 SAP IdM Implementation and Optimization

-Since SAP announced the end of maintenance for SAP IdM at the end of December 2027, thou extended support will be available until 2030.
-Organizations are investing in both maintenance and strategic transformation by optimizing the existing setup and preparing transition strategies to modern platform like SAP cloud Identity services or Microsoft Entra.
+Since SAP announced the end of maintenance for SAP IdM at the end of December 2027, though extended support will be available until 2030, organizations are investing in both maintenance and strategic transformation by optimizing their existing setup and developing transition strategies to modern platforms such as SAP Cloud Identity Services or Microsoft Entra ID.

 Transformation Package for SAP IdM Replacement